Sensitivity floor for primordial black holes with neutrino searches: Abstract

 \section{Abstract}

 Primordial black holes~(PBHs) formed in the early Universe are well-motivated dark matter~(DM) candidates over a wide range of masses.
 These PBHs could emit detectable signals in the form of photons, electrons, and neutrinos through Hawking radiation.
 We consider the null observations of astrophysical $\bar{\nu}_{e}$ flux from several neutrino detectors and set new constraints on the PBHs as the dominant DM component to be above $6.4\times10^{15}\,{\rm g}$.
 We also estimate the expected constraints with JUNO for the prospects in the near future.
-Lastly, we note that the Diffuse Supernova Neutrino Background~(DSNB) is an unavoidable isotropic background.
-We thus estimate the sensitivity floor for PBH parameter space due to DSNB, and show that it is difficult for neutrino detectors to detect PBHs as 100\% of DM above $9 \times 10^{15}\,{\rm g}$.
+Lastly, we note that the diffuse supernova neutrino background~(DSNB) is an unavoidable isotropic background.
+We thus estimate the sensitivity floor for PBH parameter space due to the DSNB and show that it is challenging for neutrino detectors to identify PBHs as they constitute 100\% of the DM above a mass of 9$\times10^{15}$g.